There are two common approaches:

 - Tell the CEO your game plan upfront

-- Fly under the radar, execute & update as requested
+- Fly under the radar, execute, and update as requested

 There are pros and cons to both approaches.
 Let’s explore them.